crobinso/crobinso.github.io/content/013-snapshot-support-in-virt-manager.md

 #### Internal snapshots

 Internal snapshots are the snapshots that QEMU has supported for a long time.
 Libvirt refers to them as 'internal' because all the data is stored as part of the qcow2 disk image: if you have a VM with a single qcow2 disk image and take 10 snapshots, you still have only one file to manage.
-This is the default snapshot mode if using the 'virsh snapshot-\*' commands.
+This is the default snapshot mode if using the `virsh snapshot-*` commands.

 These snapshots can be combine disk and VM memory state for 'checkpointing', so you can jump back and forth between a saved running VM state.
 A snapshot of an offline VM can also be performed, and only the disk contents will be saved.

 Cons:

 -   Only works with qcow2 disk images.
-Since virt-manager has historically used raw images, pre-existing VMs may not be able to work with this type.
+Since `virt-manager` has historically used raw images, pre-existing VMs may not be able to work with this type.
 -   They are non-live, meaning the VM is paused while all the state is saved.
 For end users this likely isn't a problem, but if you are managing a public server, minimizing downtime is essential.
 -   Historically they were quite slow, but this has improved quite a bit with QEMU 1.6+